 \section{Abstract}

 Accurate decoding of Uplink Control Information (UCI) on the Physical Uplink Control Channel (PUCCH) is essential for enabling 5G wireless links.
 This paper explores an AI/ML-based receiver design for PUCCH Format 0.
 Format 0 signaling encodes the UCI content within the phase of a known base waveform and even supports multiplexing of up to 12 users within the same time-frequency resources.
-Our first-of-a-kind neural network classifier, which we term UCINet0, is capable of predicting when no user is transmitting on the PUCCH, as well as decoding the UCI content of any number of multiplexed users, up to 12.
-Inference results with both simulated and hardware-captured field datasets show that the UCINet0 model outperforms conventional DFT-based decoders across all SNR ranges.
+The proposed neural network classifier, which we term UCINet0, is capable of predicting when no user is transmitting on the PUCCH, as well as decoding the UCI content for any number of multiplexed users (up to 12). {The test results with simulated, hardware-captured (lab) and field datasets show that the UCINet0 model outperforms conventional correlation-based decoders across all SNR ranges and multiple fading scenarios.}

-\section{Introduction}
+\section{INTRODUCTION}

 \IEEEPARstart{T}{he} successful establishment of any wireless communication link between two entities relies on feedback signalling from both ends to indicate the channel quality as well as the status of previous transmissions.
-The Third Generation Partnership Project (3GPP) standards define the 5G NR (New Radio) Physical Uplink Control Channel (PUCCH)~\cite{5g_bullets}, which is the key enabler of such feedback in the uplink direction.
+The Third Generation Partnership Project (3GPP) standards define the 5G New Radio (NR) Physical Uplink Control Channel (PUCCH)~\cite{5g_bullets}, which is the key enabler of such feedback in the uplink direction.
 It is a dedicated channel on which a User Equipment (UE) can send control information to a Base station (gNB).
-Uplink Control Information (UCI) carried by the PUCCH includes (1) Hybrid Automatic Repeat Request (HARQ) acknowledgements for prior downlink transmissions (Base station to UE), (2) Scheduling Request (SR) for the subsequent allocation of uplink transmission resources, and (3) Channel State Information (CSI) reports containing channel quality metrics that facilitate link adaptation, precoding, and downlink resource allocation.
+Uplink Control Information (UCI) carried by the PUCCH includes (1) Hybrid Automatic Repeat Request (HARQ) acknowledgements for prior downlink transmissions (gNB to UE), (2) Scheduling Request (SR) for the subsequent allocation of uplink transmission resources, and (3) Downlink Channel State Information (CSI) reports containing channel quality metrics that facilitate link adaptation, precoding, and downlink resource allocation.